AnujMathurWipro/POCJava/README.md

 ### Known issues
 - Some list item don't show image and only place-holder image is shown

-    Reason: There is no image url available OR some url loads but there is not successful response
+    Reason: There is no image url available OR some url loads but there is not successful respons

-- No internet availble might fail when testing
-    Reason: App is not able to disconnect from mobile data(No API available for this).
-Try using WiFi